pythonic-emacs/anaconda-mode/README.rst

 It is important to remember that ``remote_host`` must be a real host name or an IP address.
 SSH aliases not allowed to be used with anaconda-mode.
-Also port 9000 on the remote host should be open to incoming connections from your local machine.
-A final note about project scope: all kinds of searching from inside the virtual environment are available from any buffer.
+All kinds of searching from inside the virtual environment are available from any buffer.
 However searching inside your project is available only if you open it on the same machine as the interpreter.

 Vagrant
 ```````